openalea-incubator/astk/README.md

 condition or estimate them from meteorological data using pvlib library.
     - sun_position: Sun position using pvlib library.
     - sun_position_astk : Astronomical equation for determining sun position.
-- OpenAlea_VLE: A generic module embeding an OpenAlea model for use in VLE Platform.
 - TimeControl: Provides utilities for scheduling models in simulation.
 - Weather: Provides utilities for weather protocol and conversion of some weather variable.
 - data_access: Set of function to work with resources that are located inside this package data.